yesnoruly/loripsum-generator/README.md

 | $color  | string  | #000    | Text color    |
 | $size   | string  | 14px    | Text size     |
 | $center | boolean | false   | Text aligning |

+---

+In this project I have used vitejs to build my application

+---